stanleytsao/arcade-game/README.md

 **How to play:** Use the arrow keys to move up, down, left, and right.

 **Start game:** To begin the game, download all files to a local directory and open the _index.html_ file.
+Or click here: [link](https://stanleytsao.github.io/frontend-nanodegree-arcade-game/).

 **Note:** Be careful of blue bugs that move from right to left!

 **Have fun!**